mauted/mauted/README.md

 ## Hello!
 My name is Mauricio. 👋

-I am a bachelor's student in Computer Science and Physics.

 I am fascinated by the intersection of software development and scientific discovery.
 I am passionate about leveraging my coding expertise to develop modern solutions for pressing issues in research and enterprise.

 I recently completed a research internship Forschungszentrum Jülich, where I designed and tested novel algorithms and architectures for brain-inspired systems.
 Previously, I was a software engineer at Wayfair, where I improved the accessibility and security of essential data and applications for internal platforms.
 I also have experience as a peer tutor, where I supported undergraduate students in learning fundamental concepts and skills in computer science and mathematics.